-The table below presents the net amount of deficit capital reallocated from noncontrolling interests to the Company due to increases in the Company's ownership in the Och-Ziff Operating Group resulting from the vesting of RSUs that were settled in Class A Shares, offset by decreases in the Company's ownership resulting from grants of
+The table below presents the net amount of capital reallocated from noncontrolling interests to the Company due to increases in the Company's ownership in the Och-Ziff Operating Group resulting from the vesting of RSUs that were settled in Class A Shares.
+These increases in the Company's ownership were offset by grants of Och-Ziff Operating Group A Units made to executive managing directors subsequent to the 2007 Offerings, including the conversion of Och-Ziff Operating Group D Units into Och-Ziff Operating Group A Units.
+These capital reallocations are recorded within equity-based compensation in the statement of changes in shareholders' equity.